suthyscott/monitoring-complete/README.md

 })
 ```

 Now add commit and push those changes, then re-deploy through Heroku.
 You can also enable Automatic deploys to rebuild it for it whenever changes are made.
+The page needs to be deployed with the latest changes and open in order for the next step to work.

+Now we want to view the log in Rollbar.
+Go to the Items tab, where you should be able to select the first project (it may be selected for you automatically).
+In order to see the log you'll need to check all levels.
+We should see the log in our server file listed there.

+Rollbar keeps track of the total times a log has been received.
+You'll see the total increase every time you refresh the page.
+If you open a log you'll see a bunch of other useful info about the log.